PennLINC/aslprep/CONTRIBUTING.md

   This allows other members of the *ASLPrep* development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.<br />
-  [This blog][link_pushpullblog] is a nice explanation of why putting this work in up front is so useful to everyone involved.
+  [This blog](http://alblue.bandlem.com/2011/03/git-tip-of-week-pushing-and-pulling.html) is a nice explanation of why putting this work in up front is so useful to everyone involved.

 ## Recognizing contributions

 We welcome and recognize all contributions regardless their size, content or scope: from documentation to testing and code development.
-You can see a list of current developers and contributors in our [zenodo file][link_zenodo].
+You can see a list of current developers and contributors in our [zenodo file](https://zenodo.org/record/3932697#.XxeLpC2z1wc).
-Before every release, a new [zenodo file][link_zenodo] will be generated.
+Before every release, a new [zenodo file](https://zenodo.org/record/3932697#.XxeLpC2z1wc) will be generated.
 The [update script][link_update_script] will also sort creators and contributors by the relative size of their contributions, as provided by the `git-line-summary` utility distributed with the `git-extras` package.